nickolasdias/DataScienceEmProducao/README.md

 - The format solution is to make the predict of daily sales of each store in the next six weeks using predict methods.

 # Module 02 - Data Description

+In this module, I start getting familiar with the dataset to understand how complex is the problem that I have to solve.

+With this, I analyse some features of the data set as:

+- Dataset size
+  -- Do I have the correct resources to work with ?
+  -- Does the infrastrutucture support the amount of data ?